 Both Crowd Cow and Omaha Steaks are popular options when it comes to buying meat online.
-So, which one is the best meat delivery service for the dedicated carnivore?
+So, which one is the best meat delivery services for the dedicated carnivore?

-In order to come up with a recommendation, I tried out both meat delivery services over a span of two months.
+In order to come up with a recommendation, I tried out both of these best meat delivery services over a span of two months.
 Here is what I learned.

 Omaha Steaks vs Crowd Cow: Key Differences